becca-cs/spatial-coherence-paleo/README.md

 Accompanying code and data for "Statistical fingerprints of forced and unforced variability reveal inconsistencies between marine proxies and climate models on multi-decadal to millennial timescales" (Cleveland Stout et al, submitted)

-Included here is a zip file "proxies" with proxy data, as well as a "tools" package.
+Included here are two proxy datasets ("MgCa.mat" and "uk37.mat"), as well as a "tools" package.

 Tools contains: